A link condition for simplicial complexes, and CUB spaces: Proof of the link conditions

 We deduce that the $\ell^\infty$ product $|\St^+(x)| \times |\St^-(x)|$ is injective and CUB, so in particular a neighbourhood of $x$ in $X$ is injective and CUB.
 Finally $X$ is locally injective and locally CUB.

 \mk

-We know turn to the proof of the converse statement: assume first that there exists a vertex $x \in X$ such that $(\St^+(x),\leq_x)$ has a bowtie, we will prove that $X$ has no bicombing.
-We argue as in the proof of Theorem~\ref{thm:main_criterion_type_C_CUB}, with only slight modifications.
-Let us call rank of an element $y \in \St^+(x)$ the length of a maximal chain from $x$ to $y$.
+We now turn to the proof of the converse statement: assume first that there exists a vertex $x \in X$ such that $(\St^+(x),\leq_x)$ has a bowtie.
+Then, by arguing as in the proof of Theorem~\ref{thm:main_criterion_type_A_CUB}, we conclude that $X$ has no convex bicombing.

-By assumption, there exists a bowtie $a,a' <_x b,b'$ in $\St(x)$.
-Assume furthermore that the ranks of such $b$ and $b'$ are minimal.
-Among such bowties, assume furthermore that the meet $m=a \wedge a'$ has maximal rank.
-And among such bowties, assume finally that the ranks of $a$ and $a'$ are maximal.